linuxdude42/mythtv/README.CMake.md

   - mingw64-readline
   - mingw64-zstd

-  On Fedora, you can also install a number of pre-build libraries so that they don't have to be compiled as part of building MythTV.
+  On Fedora, you can also install a number of pre-built libraries so that they don't have to be compiled as part of building MythTV.
   These are: